 Since 2018, Mars Petcare has offered BETTER CITIES FOR PETS™ grants to help cities create or expand programs that provide more welcoming places for people and pets.

-This year, since the pandemic meant fewer pets might be adopted and more families might be required to surrender pets due to financial hardship, our grants focused on keeping people and pets together.
+In 2020, since the pandemic meant fewer pets might be adopted and more families might be required to surrender pets due to financial hardship, our grants focused on keeping people and pets together.

 The 2020 BETTER CITIES FOR PETS™ grants were awarded in partnership with the Humane Society of the United States, supported by a $100,000 matching grant from Mars Petcare.
 In total, $200,000 in grants was provided to more than 20 municipal and public shelters, rescues or animal welfare organizations.